 Best Homestay in Osaka – Japanese Tatami Room

 For travellers who are looking to save cash and have an authentic experience, it’s a good idea to stay with a local.
 With that in mind, here’s the best homestay in Osaka – a traditional Japanese tatami room.
-Your hospitable host will provide you with a fast-food type breakfast, which is excellent preparation for the day’s sightseeing.
+Your hospitable host will provide you with a fast-food-type breakfast, which is excellent preparation for the day’s sightseeing.
 There’s also a south-facing veranda which is a great place to get a bit of sun and admire the views of Osaka’s urban sprawl.

 Runner Up Homestay in Osaka – Sakai Osaka Private Room

 There are a few more decent homestays in Osaka, so here’s another option if your previous offering didn’t take your fancy or was fully booked!
 A simple but private attic room has a single bed and futon mats – so you’ve got the pick of which one is more comfortable!
-You can also lend a bicycle off your host – a great way to get out and see more of Osaka than maybe you’d originally planned.
+You can also lend a bicycle to your host – a great way to get out and see more of Osaka than maybe you’d originally planned.
 There’s also public transport just a hop, skip, and a jump away – so that’s good news for day trips.

-Amazing Luxury Airbnb in Osaka – Traditional Japanese House near subway
+Amazing Luxury Airbnb in Osaka – Traditional Japanese House

-So far, we’ve focused on finding places to save you money on your travels.
+So far, I’ve focused on finding places to save you money on your travels.
 However, what happens if you’ve got cash to splash?
 Where do you stay then?
 Well, this traditional Japanese house is a good start!
 There’s a lovely little zen garden where you can chill out and be in the company of plants – a nice spot to read a book or listen to some music.
 Inside, there’s a small kitchen where you can prepare your own meals, but if you don’t fancy that there are some lovely cafes in the vicinity.
 A truly special Osaka apartment!